hardy613/es6-notes/async-vs-sync.md

 Instead of an error, we get the correct answer `1`, this is because of the function that uses `console.log` is a parameter to the first WebAPI instruction `window.setTimeout`.
-The callback function is moved to the callback queue when the timer completes.
-Once the stack clears declaring and adding one to the variable, our function is called and it is safe to use the variable.
+The callback function is moved to the Callback Queue when the timer completes.
+Once the Callstack clears declaring and adding one to the variable, our function is called and it is safe to use the variable.

 ## Starting with `callbacks`